Blessed Generation Kenya

 14 Lighthouse homes

-Family homes for 100 children and a community school serving 750+ students — built by BG and donated to the local community.
-Home to the first adapted special needs classroom in western Kenya.
+Family homes for 100 children and a community school serving 750+ students — built by BG and donated to the local community in 2013.
+Home to the first adapted classroom for children with intellectual disabilities in western Kenya.
+Government partnership provides electricity.

 100+ in care